rsanche4/Raccoon-Engine/README.md

 - Like I said above, parallize!
 So do threading for each column we draw.
 This is primarily useful for big resolutions.
 - Add also the ability to just have images as sectors textures.
 This is useful for some type of worlds. that could be nice for some things sometimes.
 Also allow this for walls too.
 It's a nice interesting aesthetic.
 - Also ensure we can have an api where we can essentially change the floor or ceiling or world basically somehow so we can have different images or other textures we can swap with etc
+- provide API to change the retina dist and also to change the size of atomic size unit xz variable